How to read Star Wars: The High Republic books

 The books of Phase 3, Wave 1:

-Escape from Valo by Daniel José Older and Alyssa Wong (Jan.
-30, 2024) — middle-grade novel
+Escape from Valo by Daniel José Older and Alyssa Wong (review) — middle-grade novel

-Defy the Storm by Tessa Gratton and Justina Ireland (March 12, 2024) — young adult novel
+Defy the Storm by Tessa Gratton and Justina Ireland (review) — young adult novel

 For comics: